Cocoom/Cocoom.github.io/docs/advanced/teams-setup-admin.md

 ## Permission policies

-From there, you can define which policy to apply to 3 categories of apps:
+From there, you can define which permissions policy to apply to 3 categories of apps:

 1. Microsoft apps (ie: Power BI)
 2. Third-party apps (ie: Cocoom)